DartSteven/MacOS-Rsync-iCloud-To-Linux/README.md

 **Key Features:**

-    - Automatic Sync**: Continuously watches for changes in your iCloud folder and syncs them to the server.
+    - Automatic Sync: Continuously watches for changes in your iCloud folder and syncs them to the server.
-    - Customizable Exclusions**: Skips unnecessary files like .DS_Store and temporary system files.
+    - Customizable Exclusions: Skips unnecessary files like .DS_Store and temporary system files.
-    - Real-Time Monitoring**: Uses fswatch to monitor the local folder for updates.
+    - Real-Time Monitoring: Uses fswatch to monitor the local folder for updates.
-    - SSH Authentication**: Synchronizes files over SSH using a password stored in the script.
+    - SSH Authentication: Synchronizes files over SSH using a password stored in the script.
-    - Logging Support**: Optionally logs sync operations to a file for easy tracking.
+    - Logging Support: Optionally logs sync operations to a file for easy tracking.

 **Setup Instructions:**